-We have approximately 75 horses.
-Our herd is primarily comprised of Quarter Horses.
+We have over 70 horses.
+Our herd is primarily comprised of stock horses and draft crosses.

 No, we do not allow guests to bring their own horse for health and safety reasons.
 Not all horses are familiar with our Western landscape and we do have wildlife on property.
 New horses do not acclimate appropriately during their time here.
 We also believe that a horseback riding vacation is an opportunity to experience new and different equine personalities.

 No. We encourage all riders to experience Western riding traditions while in Montana.

 The Ranch at Rock Creek is not a traditional dude ranch where your only activity is riding.
 We have 36 year-round Montana hobbies and activities included in our all-inclusive activities program.
 Today, as a guest ranch, we help preserve the legendary West by maintaining a horse herd, cattle herd, hay pastures and sustainable farming and recreation practices, in addition to our all-inclusive guest services.
 Our wranglers are exceptional horse men and women, who enrich our programs with their passion for ranch life.
 Even our Flint’s Forest Rangers Kids Club helps our youngest travelers learn of the traditions and horsemanship involved in running a ranch.